Efficient Personalization of Generative Models via Optimal Experimental Design: Appendix: Proofs, Derivations and Further Results

 \subsection{Detailed Algorithm Description}

-Our Experimental Design for Preference-Based Reinforcement Learning (ED-PBRL) algorithm, detailed in Algorithm \ref{alg:ed_pbrl}, consists of two main phases.
-The first phase optimizes a set of $K$ policies using Convex-RL according to our objective derived in Section \ref{sec:objective}.
-The second phase plays these optimized policies to collect $K$ sets of trajectories for obtaining preferences.
+ED-PBRL (Alg. \ref{alg:ed_pbrl}) has two phases.
+Phase 1 optimizes $K$ policies using Convex-RL for the objective in Sec. \ref{sec:objective}.
+Phase 2 executes these policies to collect $K$ sets of trajectories for preference feedback.

-\paragraph{Phase 1: Compute Optimal State Visitation Measures} This phase adapts the Frank-Wolfe algorithm \cite{frank1956algorithm} to maximize the objective $s(I_{total}(\pi_{1:K}))$.
-Here, $I_{total}(\pi_{1:K})$ represents the total approximate expected regularized FIM (the matrix argument of $s(\cdot)$ in Eq. \ref{eq:final_objective}), expressed in terms of policy-induced visitation measures.
-This is achieved by iteratively building state-action visitation measures $\{ {}^{(n)}d^h_{\text{mix},q} \}$ corresponding to conceptual mixture policies.
-The process starts with ${}^{(1)}d_{\text{mix},q} = \mathbf{0}$.
+\paragraph{Phase 1: Compute Optimal State Visitation Measures} This phase adapts the Frank-Wolfe algorithm \cite{frank1956algorithm} to maximize $s(I_{total}(\pi_{1:K}))$.
+Here, $I_{total}(\pi_{1:K})$ is the total approximate expected regularized FIM (the matrix argument of $s(\cdot)$ in Eq.~\ref{eq:final_objective}), expressed via policy-induced visitation measures.
+We iteratively build state-action visitation measures $\{ {}^{(n)}d^h_{\text{mix},q} \}$ corresponding to conceptual mixture policies, starting from ${}^{(1)}d_{\text{mix},q} = \mathbf{0}$.